mhertel278/summer_camp_dashboard/README.md

 ## Problems to Solve
 - How many students are enrolled?
 - How many enrolled students have paid?
-- Did the increase in tuition from $150 to $225 this year adversely affect enrollment
+- Did the increase in tuition from $150 to $225 this year adversely affect enrollment?
-- What opportunities are there to promote and gain more students
-    - Previous students who have not yet enrolled?
-    - Instruments for which we need more players?
+- Do we have a good distribution across the different saxophones?
+- How well have we retained students from last year?
 - A majority of students have come from Leander and Round Rock ISDs in the past.
 Have we been effective in recruiting students from new schools and Districts?

 ### Insights